 Estimation, Scheduling, Workload – IT or Engineering Projects?

-Project Estimation tool is a worksheet that perfectly fits engineering projects.
-There you will find Design, Drafting, and Site Visits sections.
+The project Estimation tool is a worksheet that perfectly fits engineering projects.
+There you will find the Design, Drafting, and Site Visits sections.
 These sections can be modified by you.

 Project estimation framework

 We offer a framework that speeds up work and helps in project management.
 Ok, so what includes this project estimation template?
 Let’s see what process the sheet takes you through.

 You can easily and legibly manage the hourly rate of each employee or group of employees.
 The rate is assigned to the employee and a task category.
 A dynamic table will auto-expand as soon as you enter data just after the last column or below the last row.
 New columns (task category) or rows (employee) can be added using the drop-down lists.
 The drop-down lists can be modified in the Lists tab.

 We stuffed as much knowledge and formulas as possible into this sheet to automate your work and not lose its readability.
 The purpose of this table is to plan your projects.
 Each line (row) is a separate category of tasks.
 As in the Rates tab, we use drop-down lists there, so preparing an estimate takes a few seconds!
 Just select a project, category, or employee, and then enter the time planned for a task.
 That’s all!

 We have prepared 3 areas to fill: Design, Drafting, and Site Visits – of course, you can rename them.

 Each section has fields to enter Estimated hours and Actual hours.
 Why this way?
 Firstly, you prepare an estimate, and after that, you can proceed to realize the project.
 It’s an easy and quick way to compare actual work hours with the budget.

 There are also columns such as Effort, Start Date, Planned End Date, and Actual End Date.